Our Mission

 The project is open to the international scientific research community.

-To participate, at least one member of the research team must have an active affiliation with a university or research institution or be enrolled as a PhD student.
+To participate, at least one member of each research team must have an active affiliation with a university or research institution or be enrolled as a PhD student.

 Participating research teams are required to: